brunocassis/NLW-01/README.md

 # Run
 $ yarn start

-# Expo will open, just scan the qrcode on terminal or expo page
+# Expo will open, just scan the QRcode on terminal to run on your physical device

 # If some problem with fonts, execute:
 $ expo install expo-font @expo-google-fonts/ubuntu @expo-google-fonts/roboto